Miguelp-rez/network-automation/lab03/README.md

 - username: ubuntu
 - password: cisco

+To access end user devices, use the following credentials:
+- username: cisco
+- password: cisco

 Copy and paste the following commands on each device to restore the initial configuration

 ##### Router R1